 This applies, even if your colleague directly caused your workplace accident.
 This is because your employer must provide safe and competent co-workers.
 If your colleague acts negligently, causing you to suffer an injury, your employer will be at fault for hiring that employer (or, for failing to properly train and supervise him).

-If your employer failed to adequately protect your health and safety at work, causing you to experience an injury or illness, you will have grounds for a work accident claim.
+If your employer failed to adequately protect your health and safety at work, causing you to experience an injury or illness, you will have grounds for a claim.
 This gives you the opportunity to claim compensation for your pain, suffering and financial damages.

 When might an employer be responsible for a work accident?

 You might now be wondering whether your employer is responsible for your work accident and whether you have grounds to make a claim.
-The easiest way to find out is to contact our personal injury solicitors for a free initial enquiry.
+The easiest way to find out is to contact our injury solicitors for a free initial enquiry.
 We can talk to you about your accident, confirming whether or not your employer is at fault.

 By way of example, your employer might be held accountable if you were injured due to: